mietright/code-of-conduct/README.md

 We accept others, no matter the gender, nationality, culture, religion.

 ## Respect
-We all have different backgrounds, beliefs and points of view.
+We all have different backgrounds, beliefs, and points of view.
+We respect all of them.
 Treat others as you wish to be treated.

 ## Trust and Cooperation